yairm210/Unciv/Uniques.md

 "-[amount]% [unitFilter] unit maintenance costs"

+"No Maintenance costs for improvements in [tileFilter] tiles"

 "Unhappiness from population decreased by [amount]%" - Despite appearances, this is a global unique, affecting all cities.

 "+[amount]% Production when constructing [unitFilter] units", "+[amount]% Production when constructing [unitFilter] units [cityFilter]" - The city produces extra Production when a unit fitting the filter in under construction.